 In an environment increasingly polluted and subject to artificial lights, your eyes are constantly stressed.

 Therefore, our Meibomian Glands may start to deteriorate and so fail to create a tear film that is strong enough to protect your eyes from drying up, leading to what is called Dry Eye Syndrome.

-The main symptoms of dry eyes are irritated, itchy, watery eyes.
-Dry eye can cause great discomfort in your day-to-day life; and can make everyday tasks such as working on a computer or staying in an air-conditioned environment difficult.
+The main symptoms of Dry Eye are irritated, itchy, watery eyes.
+Dry Eye can cause great discomfort in your day-to-day life, and can make everyday tasks such as working on a computer or staying in an air-conditioned environment difficult.

-Common life factors including air pollution, artificial lighting, smart phone and computer use, air-conditioning, driving motor vehicle.
+Common life factors including air pollution, artificial lighting, smartphone and computer use, air-conditioning, driving motor vehicles.

 Conjunctivitis, an inflammation of the conjunctiva, where the whites of the eyes look inflamed, and red or pink.